Carl Sandburg Home National Historic Site: The Sandburg era

 The Sandburgs lived at Connemara from October 1945 to July 1969.
 Mr. and Mrs. Sandburg lived there along with their three daughters, Margaret, Janet, and Helga, as well as Helga's two children, John Carl and Karlen Paula.
 Sandburg published more than a third of his works while living at Connemara, and it was at this house he died of natural causes in 1967.
 After his death, his wife decided to sell Connemara to the U.S. government to preserve the house as a memorial to her husband.
 The Secretary of Interior and family friend Stewart Udall visited the house in October 1967, and Mrs. Sandburg signed a deed of gift in June of the following year.
 On October 18, 1968, President Johnson approved a congressional act making the home a historic site.
 The home officially opened to the public in 1974.
 The National Park Service restored the house and installed Plexiglas covers over the bookcases during the time between the purchase and its opening.
+The site became the first national park to recognize a poet.

 The site today

-Today Carl Sandburg Home National Historic site attracts more than 85,000 visitors a year.
-The national park is open everyday except Thanksgiving, Christmas and New Year's Day.
+Today Carl Sandburg Home National Historic Site attracts more than 85,000 visitors a year.
+The national park is open every day except Thanksgiving, Christmas and New Year's Day.

 The U.S. government has designated the goats a historic herd.
 About fifteen goats are kept on the farm at any given time.
 The interior of the home is arranged in a manner similar to how the Sandburgs maintained it during the 1950s.

-The Consolidated Natural Resources Act of 2008, supported by North Carolina's congressional delegation, authorizes the expansion of the site by 115 acre to protect the scenic view, create additional parking, and to establish a visitor center.
+The Consolidated Natural Resources Act of 2008, supported by North Carolina's congressional delegation, authorized the expansion of the site by 115 acre to protect the scenic view, create additional parking, and establish a visitor center.

 The park features a writer-in-residence program started in 2010 with the support of the Friends of Carl Sandburg at Connemara.
 This program offers emerging writers an opportunity to live and work at the Carl Sandburg Home National Historic Site for three weeks during April.